 ‘Meunière, French for “miller’s wife,” refers to both a sauce and method of preparation mainly for fish.
 The sauce is often just browned butter, lemon juice and chopped parsley.

 For meunière as to how you would prepare fish, you would dredge the fish in seasoned flour and pan-fry, usually in butter.

 The Palace Cafe dresses theirs up with pecans and it’s a lovely addition!
 However, I have a “thing” about frying nuts because they can go from zero to burned in very little time.
 So, to make it healthier and avoid burned nuts, I just bake it.

-If you’re not a catfish fan, substitute any flaky white fish such as sole or flounder.
+- If you’re not a catfish fan, substitute any flaky white fish such as sole, flounder, tilapia or barramundi.
 If you’re allergic to fish, try this preparation with chicken.

 My Spicy Sauteed Greens make the perfect side dish.
 Use Swiss chard, kale, turnip, collards or spinach.
 After a quick saute, I jazz them up with fresh garlic, crushed red pepper flakes and a splash of red wine vinegar.

 Baked Catfish Pecan Meuniere with Spicy Sauteed Greens!
 Laissez les bon temps rouler!

 Thanks to Schermer Pecans for sending me the beautiful pecans I used in this recipe!

 For more super tasty fish dishes, be sure to try my: